DrVoyager/Encloak-new/README.md

 ### How do I get set up?

-* 0.Install JDK and SGX on your computer
+* 0. Install JDK and SGX on your computer
-* 1.build the c++ shared object in SGX folder
+* 1. Build the c++ shared object in SGX folder
-* 2.bulid the transform tool in soot-code folder
+* 2. Bulid the transform tool in soot-code folder
-* 3.bulid java or hadoop project
+* 3. Bulid java or hadoop project
-* 4.transform your code using the tool generated in step 2
+* 4. Transform your code using the tool generated in step 2
-* 5.test the benchmark test cases
+* 5. Test the benchmark test cases

 # FOLDERS
 ### JNI